-Art history students interested in careers in museums also have the option to pursue a master’s degree in museum studies (College of Visual and Performing Arts) and library and information sciences (iSchool).
+Art history graduate students interested in careers in museums, libraries, and archives also have the option to pursue a master’s degree in two other programs: museum studies (College of Visual and Performing Arts) and library and information sciences (iSchool).

 M.A.
 Art History, Main Campus

 The M.A. degree in art history provides students with opportunities to expand their expertise in art and visual culture by taking advanced courses on art historical methodology and the art and culture of various world traditions.
 In addition to completing this coursework, students produce a capstone research paper, an original work of research submitted as a written paper and presented in a public lecture.
-Students acquire hands-on professional experience at the Syracuse University Art Museum, Syracuse University’s Special Collections Research Center, Syracuse University Archives, the Syracuse University Art Museum and other galleries on and off campus, including the Everson Museum of Art.
+Students acquire hands-on professional experience at the Syracuse University Art Museum, Syracuse University’s Special Collections Research Center, Syracuse University Archives, and other galleries on and off campus, including the Everson Museum of Art.
 Our graduates have gone on to earn doctoral degrees at prestigious universities, as well as to successful careers in academia, museums, archives and libraries, galleries and the art market, education, cultural heritage and cultural management.

 M.A.
 Art History, Florence Program in Italian Renaissance Art